Dizzy-cell/splat-av/README.md

 This is a WebGL implementation of a real-time renderer for Drivable Gaussian Splatting Avatar.

 You can try it on [web](https://dizzy.us.kg).
-Try with camera drivable with mediapipe blendshape [web](https://dizzy.us.kg/index2.html).
+Try with a camera for mediapipe blendshape on [web](https://dizzy.us.kg/index2.html).

 Demo with the driveable avatar by MediaPipe BlendShape.![demo](https://github.com/Dizzy-cell/splat-av/blob/main/assets/video.gif)